 "business rates are already very high and continue to rise.
 The ability of business to make money on the high street is already really hard."
-How we could respond:

 - Continue to work with businesses & BIDs to ensure that long term changes to the street space support business activity where appropriate. - Continue ongoing work to help high streets remain resilient in the face of changing street scape demands. - Reappropriate redundant space and infrastructure to better support high streets and business owners.